Aniketh-Coding-Projects/Aniketh-Coding-Projects/README.md

 Currently focusing on:
 - Building responsive web applications with HTML, CSS, and MDL.
 - Enhancing my Python skills for more complex programming challenges.
-- Expanding my knowledge in cross-platform compatibility with Chrome OS and macOS.
+- Learning new things about the coding world like Ai development.

 ## 📫 Let’s Connect!
 Feel free to reach out!
-I’d love to collaborate on projects or just chat about tech.
-Connect with by sending an email @ aniketh.pamu@stu.ocsb.ca.
+I’d love to collaborate on projects.
+Sending me an email @ aniketh.pamu@stu.ocsb.ca.

 Thanks for stopping by! 😊